 Our training has been developed to support the development of a person-centred pharmacy technician workforce, ready to work across a range of healthcare settings.

-Learn more about these courses below:
+Learn more about these opportunities below:

 This programme is designed to help you develop the knowledge, skills and behaviours required to provide the final accuracy check of dispensed medicines.